-My primary objective (you'll pardon the pun) in connecting students and primary source materials is to foster inquiry-based learning conducive to cultivating primary source literacy competencies.
+My main objective in connecting students and primary source materials is to foster inquiry-based learning and cultivating relevant literacies.
 In order to facilitate our work together, I ask that you do the following:

-1) Please do contact me as soon as you think you might want to use primary source material in your course.
-Many of the primary source materials in our collections are held off-site or for other reasons, require significant lead time to get them ready for class use.
+1) Please contact me as soon as you think you might want to use primary source material in your course.
+Many of the primary source materials in our collections require significant lead time and effort to get them ready for class use.

 2) Please share your course syllabus with with me as soon as possible.
 If that is not possible, please share the course objectives in an e-mail.
 This will allow me to plan a more impactful intervention within your course, with better learning outcomes for your students.